 So, yes, this book does give a fantastic insight into why Anne’s downfall was necessary.

-In general, most historians agree that the charges against Anne were flimsy and manufactured.
+Most historians agree that the charges against Anne were flimsy and manufactured.

 However, Mantel herself never takes a stand on these charges.
-Because the story is told from Cromwell’s point of view, we don’t know what Anne did, and to Cromwell it doesn’t matter – it only matters what he can convict her of.
+Because the story is told from Cromwell’s point of view, we don’t know what Anne did, and to Cromwell, it doesn’t matter – it only matters what he can convict her of.

-A trumped-up case, and charges later, it’s now time for the beheading.
-Anne’s beheading is poetic almost beautiful.
+A trumped-up case and charges later, it’s now time for the beheading.
+Anne’s beheading is poetic, almost beautiful.

 There is a groan, one single sound from the whole crowd.
 Then a silence, and into that silence, a sharp sigh or a sound like a whistle through a keyhole: the body exsanguinates, and its flat little presence becomes a puddle of gore.